-Damage to vulnerable ecosystems, habitats,and species due to fishing activities in closed areas within the Wadden Sea World Heritage.
+Damage to vulnerable ecosystems, habitats, food chains and species due to fishing activities in closed areas within the Wadden Sea World Heritage.

-Increase of fishing pressure in the Wadden Sea due to expanding other use of the EEZ (by for example offshore wind energy) which entail exclusion of fishery.
+Climate-driven increase of fishing pressure in the Wadden Sea e.g.expanding wind farms and other uses in the offshore areas.

 Enabling environment

+National laws and regulations and agreements with the fisheries sectors.

 Trilaterally agreed Framework for Sustainable Fisheries (Annex 3, Tønder Declaration 2014).

-Existing national effective good examples from fisheries and aquaculture management measures including closed areas for fisheries to learn from.
+Existing national and trilateral effective good examples from fisheries and aquaculture management e.g. in cooperation with the competent authorities closed areas for fisheries, buying up fishing licences, use of sieve nets, de minimis regulation in crab fisheries, voluntary renunciation of dolly ropes, to learn from.